-Zamioculcas (aka as Zanzibar Gem)Back
+Zamioculcas (aka as ZZ plant or Zanzibar Gem)Back

 Zamioculcas is a tropical succulent with thick glossy leaves that comes from eastern Africa.
 It can produce a flower spathe at the base of the plant but they really aren’t that interesting.
 The best known variety is called ‘Zanzibar Gem’ and it has lovely rich green leaves.
 There’s also a variety with almost black leaves which has been recently released in Australia.